 To put this into perspective, you can purchase an individual membership for $545 ($50 monthly), or 54,500 SkyMiles, so this is a $300 jump, essentially just for the privilege of bringing in guests with you.

 The 2 guests you choose to bring in can be anyone — family, friends, colleagues, or even random strangers you find in the airport.

-- Assistance with your flights from dedicated Delta representatives.
-During times of irregular operations, which might include weather or mechanical issues, these Sky Club agents can often rebook you onto other flights much faster than having to stand in line in the terminal.
+- Assistance with your flights from dedicated Delta representatives, helpful during times of irregular operations (like weather or mechanical issues) to when agents can rebook you onto other flights much faster than you having to stand in line in the terminal

-- A variety of complimentary food, including sandwiches, salads, desserts, snacks, and more.
-Delta has upgraded the food in their Sky Clubs over the past few years, and there’s now a substantial array of items that really could substitute any meal during the day in a pinch.
+- A substantial array of complimentary food, including sandwiches, salads, desserts, snacks, and more (these items could substitute any meal during the day in a pinch)

-- Complimentary Wi-Fi, which will help you get work done, check emails or simply surf the web.
+- Complimentary Wi-Fi to help you get work done, check emails, or simply surf the web

-- Televisions and newspapers, which will help you keep on top of the latest news and happenings.
+- Televisions and newspapers to help you keep on top of the latest news and happenings

 Potential Private Transfer Between Gates

 We’ve all been there — your plane lands late, and you’re at risk of missing your onward connection.
 Short of a miracle, it might be nearly impossible for you to make your flight.
 If you’re one of the lucky few, however, a private transfer may be available, ready to whisk you between gates and onto further flights.